 The impact of AI contract review on the legal services market is enormous – but not necessarily negative, as many lawyers fear.
 In fact, having additional contract data can allow firms to update their contracts more regularly, and lawyers to focus more on client strategy, assessing risk or providing counsel, rather than on document review.
 This can also boost law firms’ revenue and produce better results for clients, without an increase in headcount.

-Quoted in a Harvard Business Review article, Professor Gillian K. Hadfield, a professor at the University of Southern California who specializes in contract law, believes that AI in contracting will lead to a better use of legal talent.
-“Lawyers will shift their focus from routine activities to much more high value work involved in shaping strategies and navigating complex legal problems”, he said.
+Quoted in a Harvard Business Review article, Professor Gillian K. Hadfield, a professor at the University of Southern California who specializes in contract law, believes that AI in contracting will lead to better use of legal talent.
+“Lawyers will shift their focus from routine activities to much more high-value work involved in shaping strategies and navigating complex legal problems”, he said.